Ecuador Semester Program

 Taylor University’s Spencer Centre for Global Engagement sponsors the Ecuador Semester Program in Cuenca, Ecuador.
 All coursework is Taylor University accredited and taught by qualified faculty approved by Taylor.
 The Ecuador semester program involves a three-prong partnership with Taylor University, the Universidad del Azuay, and the Verbo Church of Cuenca.
 The Ecuador programs provide an in-depth immersion into the Latin American culture, the Spanish language, and the beautiful country of Ecuador while taking classes in a major field of study or in general education.

 The semester program offers a multi-disciplinary semester that incorporates courses from many majors and has a core of Ecuadorian culture and Spanish language study.
 Departmental courses and practicum experience in the students' respective areas of specialization are provided as well as general education courses in history, literature, and science.
-Academic departments currently participating in the Ecuador Semester Program includes Biology, Business, Christian Education, and Social Work.
+Academic departments currently participating in the Ecuador Semester Program includes Biology, Business, Christian Education, and Exercise Science.
 The Ecuador Semester Program is a full-immersion semester, offered both fall and spring semesters, with students living in home-stays facilitated through the Verbo Church.

 Students travel to three of the four main regions of Ecuador: the Galapagos Islands, Amazon Jungle, the costal region while living in the Andes mountain, the fourth region, at 8500 feet.